NeoGeographyToolkit/StereoPipeline/docs/tools/cam2map4stereo.rst

-The detailed reasons for doing this, and a manual step-by-step walkthrough of what ``cam2map4stereo.py`` does is provided in the discussion on aligning images on page .
+The detailed reasons for doing this, and a manual step-by-step walkthrough of what ``cam2map4stereo.py`` does is provided in the discussion on aligning images in the Tutorial.

 The ``cam2map4stereo.py`` is also useful for selecting a subsection and/or reduced resolution portion of the full image.
 You can inspect a